Rorasaurus/gitlab-backup/README.md

 The script doesn't take any arguments.
 Configuration is done within the script under the 'Variables' section.
 The variables are described and should be self explanitory.

+##### Note: The temporary backup directory must be configured within this script AND the gitlab.rb config file.